tommason14/mccg/python_tutorial.md

 Bored of repeating the same tasks again and again?
 Let the computer do the work, make your life easier and free up time for more interesting tasks.

-Python is widely applicable to a variety of tasks, from web-development to data science to file I/O operations.
+Python is widely applicable to a variety of tasks, from web-development to data science to filesystem operations.

 We will use Python to automate tasks needed to be performed frequently in computational chemistry.